|

 Number of falls: 5 major waterfalls, various smaller cascades.

-Size/Types: Ranging from 5-40’ high.
+Size/Types: Ranging from 5-40 ft high.
 Cascades, punchbowls, plunges and chutes.
-The Cowsheds falls is about 30’ high.
-The upper falls at the end of the gorge trail is around 40’.
+Cowshed Falls (or Dry Falls) is about 30 ft high.
+The upper falls at the end of the gorge trail is around 40 ft.

 Flow: Variable, depending on rainfall.
-May be very low during mid-summer.
+It will likely be very low by summer.

 Waterway: Dry Creek, a tributary to the Owasco Inlet, with empties into Owasco Lake.